Perfect Strangers (Deep Purple album)

-The CD and cassette versions of the album contained the extra track "Not Responsible" (which contains the lyric "I've got no ticket, but I'm gonna take a fucking ride", making it a rare example of profanity in a Deep Purple song).
+The CD and cassette versions of the album contained the extra track "Not Responsible" (which contains the lyric "I've got no ticket, but I'm gonna take a fucking ride", making it one of the few Deep Purple tracks to feature profanity).
 The album was remastered and reissued on 22 June 1999 with the bonus instrumental track "Son of Alerik".
 The latter had previously been available as a B-side on the single "Perfect Strangers" in 1984.

 The album was a commercial success, reaching #5 in the UK charts and #17 on the Billboard 200 in the US.
-Perfect Strangers was only the second Deep Purple studio album to be certified platinum in the United States, following 1972's Machine Head.
+Perfect Strangers was only the second Deep Purple studio album to be certified platinum in the United States, following Machine Head (1972).
 The tour was so successful that the band had to book many additional dates to the U.S. arena tour, as tickets sold out very quickly.
 Their U.S. tour in 1985 out-grossed every artist that year except Bruce Springsteen.

 Reception

 The album received mixed reviews.
 Deborah Frost of Rolling Stone in a contemporary review remarked that, with the exception of the two singles, "The material consists of hastily knocked-off jams" and wondered if the release was just made "to cash in on the current heavy-metal craze."
 But she also stated, "Blackmore's Strat has such a great roar that you're willing to just let it reverberate in your eardrums for a bit.
 And it's nice to hear Jon Lord's unsynthesized organ squalls, Ian Paice's electrifying drumming, Ian Gillan's howls and whispers and Roger Glover's solid bass lines once again," although, "Instead of Glover, an outside producer might have forced the band to tighten up its licks and arrangements."

 Canadian journalist Martin Popoff praised this comeback album which "only nods to the '70s" and concentrates "on songcraft rather than technical display," placing Deep Purple as "a reference point of a genre in metal without categorization."

 "A great moment in time," suggested Glover, "but, as an album, it doesn't quite hang together."
+The rest of the band all maintained positive feelings towards the album in subsequent years.

 Track listing

-All songs by Ritchie Blackmore, Ian Gillan and Roger Glover except where noted.
+All songs by Ritchie Blackmore, Roger Glover and Ian Gillan except where noted.